 Personally and my own conclusion is that Goodreads shouldn’t be taken that seriously for authors if it stays how it is.
-How can we if it isn’t strictly moderated and made to be troll free?
+How can we if it isn’t basically made to be troll free or at least effort is put in to do that?
 It is linked to Amazon so I don’t think the whole verified purchase eligibility to leave a review concept would be that hard to set up.
-It’s become a little bit like the wild west in that respect and so if its going to be like that then I can’t take it seriously.
+That kind of falls down with books that are inherited or gifted so options are thin.
+Its become a little bit like the wild west in that respect and so if its going to be like that then I can’t take it seriously.
 For the sake of my mental health, I hardly look into detail at my book’s reviews on the platform, that’s what Amazon is for. (yes I know Amazon are involved with GR’s ownership)

 There is however a silver lining to this because I do use Goodreads in a social capacity.
 The groups can be very helpful for both authors and readers.
 I tend to lurk mainly in the ‘Support for Indie Authors’ group which boasts several thousand members and is a message board that covers so much from basic book formatting to book promotion.
 There are other like minded authors out there and the groups are a good way to find them.
 The support level in these groups is beyond fantastic and really a credit to the platform.